Markov Chain Monte Carlo convergence diagnostics

 trace plot of seemingly converged MCMC including burn-in samples

-You can see that the sampler converges much faster and that the samples eventually start fluctuating about one point.
+You can see that the sampler seems to converge much faster, and that the samples eventually start fluctuating about one point.
 I’ll get rid of the burn-in samples so that this is easier to see.

 trace plot of seemingly converged MCMC not including burn-in samples